 Firstly, we obtain PW solitons in the existence domains and discuss their stability by numerical calculations.
-The necessary condition is $c_0+c_2<0$. when $v=0$, the stability domains of PW1 and PW2 solitons are completely consistent because of the symmetrical energy spectrum.
-By the control variable method, we systematically investigate the influence of various parameters on the stability of PW solitons, as shown in Figs.~\ref{fig6a} and \ref{fig6b}.
+The necessary condition is $c_0+c_2<0$.
+When $v=0$, the stability domains of PW1 and PW2 solitons are completely consistent because of the symmetrical energy spectrum.
+By the control variable method, we systematically investigate the influence of various parameters on the stability of PW solitons, as shown in figures~\ref{fig6a} and \ref{fig6b}.

 We find a commonality that the stable and unstable areas are separated by a critical value $p_0$.
 When $p$ is greater (small) than $p_0$, the corresponding PW soliton is unstable (stable). $p_0$ becomes larger with increasing $\gamma$.
 However, in the case of $c_2<0$, $p_0$ hardly changes when we adjust $c_0$ and $c_2$.
 It indicates that the stability of PW solitons is related to the single-particle energy spectrum.
-In addition, we give two examples to illustrate the correctness of the linear stability analysis, as shown in Figs.~\ref{fig6c} and \ref{fig6d}.
+In addition, we give two examples to illustrate the correctness of the linear stability analysis, as shown in figures~\ref{fig6c} and \ref{fig6d}.
 We find $p$ makes the proportion of the three component densities change and affects the stability.
 During the real-time evolution of solitons with initial perturbations, the amplitudes of stable ($p=0.3$) and unstable ($p=0.45$) PW solitons remain unchanged and oscillate periodically, respectively, which is consistent with the results of the linear stability analysis.

 We also discuss the influence of velocity on the stability of PW1 and PW2 solitons.
-As shown in Figs.~\ref{fig7a} and \ref{fig7b}, we find an interesting phenomenon that $v$ has opposite influence on the stability of PW1 and PW2 solitons.
-In other words, the critical values $p_0$ of the PW1 solitons ($v>0$) and the PW2 solitons ($v<0$) are all larger than that of the PW solitons ($v=0$).
-Besides, we find that the promoting effect of $v$ on stability is stronger than the inhibition effect.
+As shown in figures~\ref{fig7a} and \ref{fig7b}, we find an interesting phenomenon that $v$ has opposite influence on the stability of PW1 and PW2 solitons.